Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Network Optimization via Generative Diffusion Models

 To better understand the proposed GDM method, we implemented Algorithm~\ref{sddfaeg} to solve the optimization problem in \eqref{optimization} and observed the results.
 We denote the sum rate obtained by performing the power allocation scheme generated by the GDM in the training process as the {\textit{test sum rate}} and use the water-filling algorithm~\cite{yu2004iterative} to obtain the upper bound, i.e., the {\textit{achievable sum rate}}.
 The experimental platform for running our proposed algorithms was built on a generic Ubuntu 20.04 system with an AMD Ryzen Threadripper PRO 3975WX 32-Cores CPU and an NVIDIA RTX A5000 GPU.

-First, we considered a scenario with $N = 3$ channels.
+First, we considered a scenario with $M = 3$ channels.
 The channel gain values were randomly selected from $0.5$ to $2.5$.
 Note that the upper and lower channel gain limits here can be changed accordingly depending on the actual channel conditions.
 The number of denoising steps, denoted by $T$, was set to $9$.
 We then investigated the impact of different learning rates and $\beta$ schedulers on the algorithm's performance.

 Figure~\ref{fig:11} illustrates the gap between achievable and test sum rates against the training epoch.
-We can observe that the conventional DRL method, i.e., PPO, exhibits more significant fluctuations and less effective convergence.
+We observe that the conventional DRL method, i.e., PPO, exhibits more significant fluctuations and less effective convergence.
 The challenges are from the problem's inherent complexity, the environmental variability, or the influence of specific hyperparameters.
 However, despite these challenges, both GDM methods outperform the PPO method, irrespective of their learning rates.
-In the first case, the GDM with a learning rate of 0.001, demonstrates the fastest convergence towards zero.
-This swift learning process underscores the efficiency of the GDM approach.
-In the second one, the GDM, with a learning rate of 0.0005, converges slower but still approaches zero.
-This slower convergence rate indicates a more gradual learning process, partly due to the fact that more minor adjustments are made per training iteration.
-Despite this slower convergence rate, the model still effectively learns the power allocation strategy, demonstrating the robustness of the GDM approach.
+In the first case, GDM with a learning rate of 0.001 achieves rapid convergence to zero, taking approximately 48 seconds across 60 epochs, underscoring the method's efficiency.
+Conversely, with a learning rate of 0.0005, GDM converges more slowly yet effectively reaches zero, requiring about 104 seconds over 130 epochs, reflecting a steadier learning trajectory due to smaller adjustments per iteration.
+These variations in learning times directly depend on the chosen learning rates, with faster rates enabling quicker learning at the potential cost of overshooting minima.
+Furthermore, it is pertinent to note the correlation between dataset size and learning dynamics.
+While not explicitly analyzed in this context, the number of epochs typically reflects the dataset's size, with more extensive datasets requiring {more} epochs to achieve thorough learning.
 This superior performance manifests the GDM's ability to capture complex patterns and relationships between observations, leading to more accurate action decisions.
 This ability is advantageous in network optimization problems requiring high-performance, time-efficient, fast-converging solutions.